2022 Comprehensive Plan

 Kennebunk's Comprehensive Plan outlines a vision for the future of the Town.
 It provides a framework for zoning and ordinances and gives guidance to municipal officials, staff and community stakeholders regarding the development of the Town.

-View or download a complete draft of the plan, or view the plan chapter by chapter using the links below.
+View or download a complete copy of the plan (PDF), or view the plan chapter by chapter using the links below.

 - Chapter 1: Vision Statement

 - Chapter 3: Regional Participation Plan

 - Chapter 4: Historical & Archaeological